moll-re/analysis/README.md

 ```

 ## Errata, suggestions, wishes
 Use github: create an issue, fix it youself (and please create a pull request!).
+I'd love to cooperate and improve this document further.